WalnutIT/LeoML-Parser/README.md

 Attention:

-1. The subHeadline must follow the headline.
+The subHeadline must follow the headline.
-2. The subHeadline should have a more little font size than the headline.

 Example